 On Fiverr, you never have to worry about being hit with a big invoice at the end.
 Projects are paid by the job – meaning the total price is set when you hire the freelancer.
 And if you don’t hear back within 24 hours after the project starts, you can cancel the project at no charge to you.

 Another thing I like about Fiverr is how easy it is to determine if a freelancer is qualified and reputable.
 While all freelance sites provide reviews, Fiverr’s are easier to search.
 Fiverr’s rating system considers delivery time, customer satisfaction, and service quality – and makes it easy to find the hidden gems.

-Another unique benefit is Fiverr’s Pro service, which helps narrow down your search to the top candidates.
-Yes, you have to pay extra – but you get highly rated, vetted freelancers, which means less time searching and less risk of poor quality.
+One of Fiverr’s strongest benefits is the Fiverr Pro service, which narrows down your search to the top candidates in their field.
+Yes, you have to pay extra – but it’s well worth the price.
+Each Pro Verified freelancer is vetted to assess their educational background, work experience, client reviews, and portfolio strength, which means less time searching and less risk of poor quality.